page_title_detailed

 If you’re having brachytherapy, or internal radiation, it can be done in a couple of different ways:

 • Intracavitary radiation therapy is a form of brachytherapy where an applicator is inserted into the cavity, or space, from which the tumor was removed.
 The end of the device expands like a balloon and stays in place during treatment, and it’s connected to a small tube (or catheter) that extends outside the breast.
-Twice a day over about 1 to 2 weeks, a radiation oncologist places small radioactive seeds or pellets into the catheter.
+Twice a day over about one to two weeks, a radiation oncologist places small radioactive seeds or pellets into the catheter.
 The seeds stay inside the body just long enough to give the prescribed dose of radiation.
-You will feel nothing during the procedure, which usually takes 5 to 10 minutes.
+You will feel nothing during the procedure, which usually takes five to 10 minutes.
 After all treatments are complete, the applicator is removed.
 During insertion and removal of the applicator, your team can use a local injected anesthetic to numb the breast.

 general_content